Mjolner-ServiceNow/mimisbrunnr.dk/_docs/rights-management-app/servicenow.md

 toc: true
 ---

 In this guide we will configure **Rights Management App** in ServiceNow to be able to connect to your Active Directory.
-To complete this guide you must have the role of **Admin** in ServiceNow and Automation App should be alreaady installed and set up in your environment.
+To complete this guide you must have the role of **Admin** in ServiceNow and Automation App should be already installed and set up in your environment.
 Here is the guide to [setup the Automation App](/automation-app/azure-setup/).

 ## Create ServiceNow Credentials